EnigmaticHarvest/gemini-mcp-client-ts/README.md

 During the chat:
 *   Type your message and press Enter.
+*   To reference a local file in your message, use the format `localfile(path/to/your/file.ext)`.
+The content of the file will be read, base64 encoded, and sent to Gemini.
 *   If MCP servers are configured and tools are discovered, Gemini may use these tools to respond to your queries.
 *   Type `exit` or `quit` to end the chat session.